algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

   - Calculate the score depending on the items the player takes.

 - *High scores*:
-  - Placing the highscore on the top of the screen during the game is part of the newly feature to be implemented in case deadlines are not meet.
+  - Placing the high score on the top of the screen during the game is part of the new feature to be implemented in case deadlines are not meeting.

 - *Sounds and music*:
   - Add the sound effect of the original Pacman and add remixed music addapted for the 8bit system.